MartinBradbury/trihub/README.md

 ### My Plan Page

-The My Plan page offeres two features for the user.
+The My Plan page offers two features for the user.
 Firstly the user has the opportunity to create a goal for an upcoming event.
-If the user currently has no goal set, a create goal button will be present at the top of the page and a description informaing users to create a goal to recieve a training plan.
+If the user currently has no goal set, a create goal button will be present at the top of the page and a description informing users to create a goal to receive a training plan.

 #### Create a goal
 ![Create a goal](/src/assets/readme/creategoalbtn.png)

-Once the user has created a goal they will be able to see their goal they have created which includes, event date, time available to traing each week in hours and how long in weeks the training plan should be.
-Any additional content the user created will apear in the goal section.
+Once the user has created a goal they will be able to see their goal they have created which includes, event date, time available to train each week in hours and how long in weeks the training plan should be.
+Any additional content the user created will appear in the goal section.

 #### Goal display
 ![Goal created](/src/assets/readme/goalcreated.png)

-If the goal has been created a training plan will be generated based on the creteria of the users goal.
-It take into consideration the weeks available and length of plan and renders the appropriate training plan for thoes requirements.
+If the goal has been created a training plan will be generated based on the criteria of the users goal.
+It take into consideration the weeks available and length of plan and renders the appropriate training plan for those requirements.

 #### Training Plan
 ![Training Plan](/src/assets/readme/trainingplan.png)